StrangeBeeCorp/docs/docs/thehive/configuration/update-log-configuration.md

     * WARN: Warnings and errors
     * INFO: General information (default)
     * DEBUG: Detailed debugging information
-    * TRACE: Very detailed trace information
+    * TRACE: Very detailed trace information.
+To use this level for troubleshooting, see [Enable Trace Logging for Troubleshooting](../operations/troubleshooting.md).

     !!! warning "Performance impact"
         Setting log levels to `DEBUG` or `TRACE` significantly increases log volume and may impact performance.
 Use these levels only for troubleshooting, then return to `INFO` for normal operation.